RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 The cycle is thus completed & the 2 daughter cells will continue the cycle.

+## Osmosis & Diffusion

+**Diffusion** refers to the movement of molecules from an area of high concentration to an area of lower concentration.

+**Osmosis** is a type of diffusion specifically for water molecules moving across a semi-permeable membrane.

 ## Cancer
 **Cancer** is a disease in which mutated cells (mistakes in their DNA) divide uncontrollably.
 These cells ignore cell-cycle checkpoints.